 With its dreamy blue-and-green eye-candy views, the Historic Columbia River Highway is arguably the most scenic highway in Oregon, and the most historic.
 First dedicated in 1916, the highway was at the time deemed an engineering marvel and the “King of Roads.”
 Today it’s a centerpiece of the Columbia River Gorge National Scenic Area.
 The Sandy River marks the scenic area’s western gateway before the route winds uphill to the Portland Women’s Forum State Scenic Viewpoint, where many iconic photographs of the Gorge are snapped.
-The first destination built along the highway, the 1918 Vista House at Crown Point offers a comfort station and small museum.
-The highway and its recreation sites along the next stretch, known as the “Waterfall Corridor,” are temporarily closed, but you can still plan your future trips to these jaw-dropping cascades.
+The first destination built along the highway, the 1918 Vista House (temporarily closed) at Crown Point offers a comfort station and small museum.
+The highway and its recreation sites along the next stretch, known as the “Waterfall Corridor,” offer jaw-dropping cascades.
 Less-crowded alternatives to Multnomah Falls — the state’s most popular visitor attraction — include the 2.4-mile round trip to Wahclella Falls, the 4.4-mile out-and-back at Dry Creek Falls and the 1.4-mile out-and-back to Bridal Veil Falls.
-More alluring sites await east, including the Bonneville Lock and Dam and the car-free Historic Columbia Highway State Trail; walk or cycle two favorite segments: the new Wyeth Trailhead to Lindsey Creek and the Twin Tunnels Trail, named for long tunnels chiseled through the basalt as part of the original road.
+More alluring sites await east, including the Bonneville Lock and Dam and the car-free Historic Columbia Highway State Trail; walk or cycle two favorite segments: the Wyeth Trailhead to Lindsey Creek and the Twin Tunnels Trail, named for long tunnels chiseled through the basalt as part of the original road.

 Counties: Multnomah County, Hood River County, Wasco County